Hookah lounge interior design ideas: atmosphere, zones, and lighting

 -

 Openwork wooden dividers separate lounge spaces without closing off the room.
-Choose intricate patterns to nod to traditional craftsmanship and add delicate shadows as the light shifts.
+Choose detailed patterns to nod to traditional craftsmanship and add delicate shadows as the light shifts.

 -